MicrosoftDocs/office-docs-powershell/skype/skype-ps/skype/Set-CsTeamsMeetingPolicy.md

 ### -NewMeetingRecordingExpirationDays
 Specifies the number of days before meeting recordings will expire and move to the recycle bin.
 Value can be from 1 to 99,999 days.
 Value can also be -1 to set meeting recordings to never expire.

+NOTE: Modifications applied to this parameter will not get effective until further notice by Microsoft.
+However Admins can prepare for the upcoming changes described on the Microsoft 365 Roadmap Site https://www.microsoft.com/en-us/microsoft-365/roadmap?featureid=84580.
+The feature is expected to be general availabile early in 2022.

 ```yaml
 Type: Int32
 Parameter Sets: (All)